-Take notice that the Council of the Corporation of the Township of Centre Wellington intends to designate the property municipally known as 250 Union Street East (see key map below) in the Township of Centre Wellington (Town of Fergus), as a property of cultural heritage value or interest under Part IV of the Ontario Heritage Act, R.S.O.
-1990, as amended, (Ch.O.18, Sec.
-29).
+TAKE NOTICE that the Council of the Corporation of the Township of Centre Wellington passed By-law 2025-05 on January 27, 2025 to designate the property at 250 Union Street East, in the Township of Centre Wellington, as a property of cultural heritage value or interest under Part IV of the Ontario Heritage Act, R.S.O.
+1990, c.O.18.